 For Boulder Canyon, the company has developed the Rice and Adzuki Bean Artisan Snack Chips and two hummus flavored tortilla chips.
-The flavor and spices appeal to consumers’ taste buds while providing an all-natural snack free of gluten, trans fat and cholesterol.
+The flavor and spices appeal to consumers’ taste buds while providing a snack free of gluten, trans fat and cholesterol.
 “As consumers look for heal thy alternatives, they are not going to compromise on taste,” McDaniel says.
 “You can have the healthiest product, but if it doesn’t taste well, consumers are going to avoid it.”

 Another benefit consumers are looking for is convenience.
-The company purposefully developed the Jamba All Natural Smoothies to include all the ingredients except juice – a staple in the average refrigerator.
+The company purposefully developed the Jamba At Home Smoothies to include all the ingredients except juice – a staple in the average refrigerator.
 It also produces a variety of frozen fruits under its Rader Farms brand and for premium private-label customers.
 Recently, it introduced new packages of frozen fruits in stand-up pouches and snack packs, which consist of four single-serve pouches per bag.
 Customers can pull out one bag for a snack or as a topping for desserts.

 “I’m really proud of our team and what they have done in the fruit area,” he says.
 “They have really taken a category that has been a little more commodity driven and turned it into a brand and a real solution for the customer and consumer.”

 This innovation and investment has also continued for its indulgent brands.
 At its facility in Bluffton, Ind., the company has dual-sheeted dough lines; it is the only snack company with that capability.
 The upgrade allows it to produce the T.G.I.
 Friday’s Cheese Quesadilla Chips.
-It also has twin extrusion machinery to create puff ed and filled products.
+It also has twin extrusion machinery to create puffed and filled products.
 At its Goodyear, Ariz., facility the company is adding two more lines for kettle chips to drive efficiency and future growth.
 This two-part strategy – developing its healthy and natural brands while furthering its indulgent snack brands – has paid off for Inventure.